Eligibility and timing

 Foreign language proficiency

-If you've chosen to study at a university that doesn’t teach in English, you’ll have to demonstrate you’re proficient in the language of instruction before you can be approved.
-Example countries include Brazil, Chile, China, France, Germany, Italy, Japan, Mexico, New Caledonia, Spain, or South Korea.
+If you are taking courses taught in another language, you need to demonstrate proficiency in the language of instruction as part of your application before you can be approved.
+Example countries include Chile, China, France, Germany, Italy, Japan, Mexico, New Caledonia, Spain, and South Korea.
+Please check the exchange partner university fact sheets for each institution’s requirements.

 What it means to be “proficient” in a foreign language

-Essentially it means you have studied a language at university level for a minimum of 2 years before going on exchange.
+Essentially it means you have studied a language at university level for a minimum of two years, or meet the requirements indicated by that particular institution, before going on exchange.

 This chart by the Council of Europe indicates different levels of language proficiency.